MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

     > [!NOTE]
     > The content is placed in a folder whose name includes the name of the organization ("SharePoint - Contoso" in this example).
 If the user is syncing SharePoint content from Fabrikam as well, they'll also have a "SharePoint - Fabrikam" folder.

-8. The guest will continue through the OneDrive sync app setup wizard.
+8. The guest will continue through OneDrive sync app setup.

-9. After closing the wizard, the site will begin syncing.
+9. After the guest completes setup, the site will begin syncing.
 The user can click the blue cloud icon in the notification area to open the OneDrive sync activity center and see the files syncing, open the local folder with the files, or open the SharePoint site in a web browser.

 ## Enable external sharing for your organization